weakish/docs-en/views/realtime-guide-intermediate.md

 For Android and iOS SDKs, if caching is enabled (enabled by default), the SDKs will first delete the recalled message from the cache and then trigger an event to the app.
 This ensures the consistency of data internally.
 When you receive such event, simply refresh the chatting page to reflect the latest collection of messages.
 Based on your implementation, either the total amount of messages would become less or a message indicating message being recalled would be displayed.

-Beside deleting the message, Tom can also **edit the message directly**.
-When this happens, what you would do is not to update the original message instance, but to create a new one and call `Conversation#updateMessage(oldMessage, newMessage)` to submit the request to the cloud (doesn't apply to C# SDK).
+Beside recalling the message, Tom can also **edit the message directly**.
+When this happens, what you would do is not to update the original message instance, but to create a new one and call `Conversation#updateMessage(oldMessage, newMessage)` to submit the request to the cloud.
 Here is a code example:

 ```js
 var newMessage = new TextMessage('The new message.');